kotagit75/bitclock/README.md

 ### Commands that can be executed at the `/` endpoint
 - Add a peer - Post a request with `{"AddPeer": "peerIP"}` in the body
 - Create proof - Post a request with `{"Proof": "some data"}` in the body

-## :dart: Use case
-### Digital Certificates
-With BitClock, you can not only create digital certificates but also prove their order.

 ## :ticket: License
 [BitClock is under the MIT License.](LICENSE)